Shirakamidaketozanguchi Station: Station layout

-Shikakamidaketozanguchi Station has one ground-level side platform serving a single bi-directional track.
+Shirakamidaketozanguchi Station has one ground-level side platform serving a single bi-directional track.
 The station is unattended, and is managed from Fukaura Station.

 History

-Shikakamidaketozanguchi Station was opened on June 1, 1952 as Mutsu-Kurosaki Station (陸奥黒崎駅, Mutsu-Kurosaki-eki) on the Japanese National Railways (JNR).
+Shirakamidaketozanguchi Station was opened on June 1, 1952 as Mutsu-Kurosaki Station (陸奥黒崎駅, Mutsu-Kurosaki-eki) on the Japanese National Railways (JNR).
 With the privatization of the JNR on April 1, 1987, it came under the operational control of JR East.
-The station was renamed to its present name of December 2, 2000.
+The station was renamed to its present name on December 2, 2000.